kvngvikram/rightclick-macros/README.md

 ---------
 ### Mouse

->I want my colleagues to be able to work along with me on the same computer.
+>I want my colleagues to be able to work along with me on the same computer at the same time.
 If they want to do something, I don't want them to try, fail and ask me to do it.

 Usually there is no need to use the mouse wile using vim.
 But having a mouse functionality will help the beginners to make the learning wall less steep.